Scout Association of Malta

 Founded in 1908, The Scout Association of Malta (TSAM) is the Scouting organization in Malta.
-TSAM has always maintained a high and respectable Scouting tradition.
-Its leaders and members are committed to further the ideals of Scouting in line with those as traditionally established by the youth movement's Founder, Lord Robert Baden-Powell of Gilwell, and as further developed by the World Organization of the Scout Movement (WOSM).
-TSAM is a forward looking youth movement which, as a non-governmental organisation (NGO), enjoys great respect both locally and internationally.
+Its leaders and members are committed to further the ideals of Scouting in line with those established by the youth movement's Founder, Lord Robert Baden-Powell of Gilwell, and as further developed by the World Organization of the Scout Movement (WOSM).
+TSAM is a forward looking youth movement.
 It is the only association in Malta which is recognised by the WOSM, and is also a member of the European Scout Region.

 TSAM's motto in Maltese is "Kun Lest", translating as Be Prepared in English.
 The official logo and membership badge of TSAM features the Maltese eight-pointed cross and the Scout fleur-de-lys logo motif.